 Provides immediate open access to peer-reviewed biomedical research

-Is a freely accessible portal to historic botanical literature from the Missouri Botanical Garden Library
+Freely accessible portal to historic botanical literature from the Missouri Botanical Garden Library.

 Extensive international database focusing on articles, books, and gray literature covering a wide range of subject areas including agriculture, animal and veterinary sciences, environmental sciences, human health, food and nutrition, leisure and tourism, microbiology and parasitology, and plant sciences.